 8. Memorial Stadium (Clemson)

 There are multiple Memorial Stadiums out there, but the one on this list is the one played in by the Clemson Tigers.
-They call it “Death Valley” for a reason.
-Clemson has always been loud, but since the Tigers became the kings of the ACC–if not all of college football–under Dabo Swinney, things definitely got louder.
-It’s easy to make noise when you have so much to cheer for, after all.
+They call it "Death Valley" for a reason.
+Clemson has always been loud, but since the Tigers became the kings of the ACC--if not all of college football--under Dabo Swinney, things definitely got louder.
+It's easy to make noise when you have so much to cheer for, after all.
 Simply put, Williams-Brice Stadium is not the loudest in South Carolina.

 7. Neyland Stadium (Tennessee)

-?If Tennessee doesn’t start winning again, Neyland could fall down this list, if not right off it.
+?If Tennessee doesn't start winning again, Neyland could fall down this list, if not right off it.
 Still, this is a stadium with over 100,00 seats.
-It’s the fifth-largest stadium in the United States.
-That makes it easy to generate noise, even though the Vols have seen better days.
+It's the fifth-largest stadium in the United States.
+That makes it easy to generate noise, even though the Vols football team has seen better days.

 6. Ohio Stadium (Ohio State)